 Plumeria Environmental Needs

 Because these plants are native to tropical regions, their surroundings should mimic these conditions as closely as possible.
 Warm climates, typically between 70 and 80 degrees Fahrenheit, make for the happiest plumeria plants.
-If you live in an area where temperatures drop below 40 degrees, keep the plumeria in a container that's easily transportable so you can bring the plant indoors and keep it protected from chills and frost.
+If you live in an area where temperatures drop below 40 degrees, keep the plumeria in a container that's easily transportable so you can bring the plant indoors during winter keep it protected from chills and frost.

 Plumeria also needs an adequate amount of sunlight to thrive and flower, so place your plant in a spot where it can enjoy full sun or partial shade for four to six hours per day.
 If your home doesn't get great direct light, you can keep your plant under a grow light.
 Just add about ten hours to the exposure time.
 Without adequate light, your plant won't produce flowers.